IchBinTiMo/IchBinTiMo/README.md

 ## Hi there 👋, it's Timo.
 <!-- I've just graduated from the university and majored in computer science. -->
-- Incoming MSCS Student @ Arizona State University from Fall 2024
+- MSCS Student @ Arizona State University from Fall 2024
 - Proficient in C++, Rust, Python, and JavaScript
 - Seeking for Software Engineering Internship and Machine Learning Internship Summer 2025
 - Former Research Assistant @ National Cheng Kung University in Tainan, Taiwan